Zoom the image with the mouse

 Something Like Home

 The Pura BelprÈ Honor winning novel in verse, in which a lost dog helps a lonely girl find a way home to her family . . . only for them to find family in each other along the way.
 From the Newbery Honor winning author of Iveliz Explains It All.
+"Trust me: this book will touch your heart." --Barbara O'Connor, New York Times bestselling author of Wish Titi Silvia leaves me by myself to unpack,

 but it's not like I brought a bunch of stuff.